 The good news for A’s fans is third baseman Matt Chapman is back from injury as is utility guy Jed Lowrie.
-Lowrie is solid but that one All-Star game appearance was an aberration.
+He’s solid.
 Chapman has the tools to put together a five or six year run of greatness.
+Stephen Piscotty is also back.
 Outfielder Mark Canha has tremendous power but he’s only played in 120 games three times since 2015.
 Chad Pinder is a nice, serviceable utility guy.
-Elvis Andrus is a pro’s pro, but man he struggled in 2020 (.194 average).
-Matt Olson hit only a point better and also hopes to rebound from a horrific 2020 season.
-Stephen Piscotty is okay, I guess… as is Ramon Laureano.
+Elvis Andrus is a pro’s pro but, man, he struggled in 2020 (.194 average).
+Speaking of plummeting averages, Oakland has to be worried about first baseman Matt Olson.
+He’s starting to remind me of Rob Deer.

 On the mound they are hoping Jesus Luzardo can return the form.
 Sean Manaea looked like a Cy Young Award winner in 2019 when he posted a 1.29 ERA in his first five games and then got hurt.
 The jury is still out as to whether he is recovered from that injury.
 Frankie Montas looks like a fifth starter.
 To say Cole Irvin has struggled is putting it mildly (6.89 career ERA in 20 games).
 Trevor Rosenthal will be solid in relief when he gets off of the injured list.
 So will Yusmeiro Petit, JB Wendelken and Adam Kolarek.
 But who is the ace?
 That’s the real problem with this team.
 If there is no number-one starter and if Chris Bassitt doesn’t equal his career best they don’t have a number two, either.
 I’m not sure how this team is going to win games.
 Oh, wait.
 They’re in the American League West.
 That’s how.